RachitGupta008/Pomodoro/README.md

 [s] Takes an int value.
 Needed to set the no of sessions.

 <i>Both [t] and[s] is needed for this to work.

+<i> Feel free to tweak it based upon your need.

+# NOTE : Node js should be installed on the system for this to work.